caco-jr/readable/README.md

-# Readable API Server
+# Udacity Project: Readable

-This is the starter project for the final assessment project for Udacity's Redux course where you will build a content and comment web app.
-Users will be able to post content to predefined categories, comment on their posts and other users' posts, and vote on posts and comments.
-Users will also be able to edit and delete posts and comments.

-This repository includes the code for the backend API Server that you'll use to develop and interact with the front-end portion of the project.
+React / Redux project for React Nanodegree from Udacity.

-## Start Developing
+## Start use

-To get started developing right away:

 * Install and start the API server
-    - `cd api-server`
+    - `cd server`
     - `npm install`
-    - `node server`
+    - `node server` or `npm start`

 * In another terminal window, use Create React App to scaffold out the front-end
-    - `create-react-app frontend`
-    - `cd frontend`
+    - `cd client`
     - `npm start`

 ## API Server

-Information about the API server and how to use it can be found in its [README file](api-server/README.md).
+Information about the API server and how to use it can be found in its [README file](server/README.md).